 2. Advanced Business Environment

-According to 2018 World Economic Forum Global Competitiveness Report, Qatar ranks 2nd regionally and 30th globally for its overall competitiveness, and 1st regionally in the report’s Global Entrepreneurship Index – largely due to its policies which have created an advanced business environment.
+According to the 2019 World Economic Forum’s Global Competitiveness Report, Qatar ranks 2nd regionally and 29th globally for its overall competitiveness.
+It also ranks 1st regionally in the Report’s Global Entrepreneurship Index – largely due to policies that have created an advanced business environment.

-These policies include adhering to all trade agreements, implementing flexible economic policy to facilitate business and investment, and giving special privileges to non-Qatari foreign investors allowing them to provide up to 100% of capital for any project, and exempting them from income tax for up to 10 years.
+These policies include adhering to all trade agreements, implementing flexible economic policy to facilitate business and investment, while also giving special privileges to non-Qatari foreign investors allowing them to provide up to 100% of capital for any project, and exempting them from income tax for up to 10 years.

 3. Promising Investment Opportunities in various sectors

-Qatar’s adoption of open economic policies and diversified economy has made the investment environment more attractive by launching important partnership projects between the private and the public sectors and providing promising investment opportunities in various sectors, including logistics, food security education, health and sports.
+Qatar’s adoption of open economic policies and diversified economy has made the investment environment more attractive by launching important partnership projects between the private and public sectors while providing promising investment opportunities in various sectors, including logistics, food security education, health and sports.